 1.3.1.7 Localization Workflow Managers

-These types of users are concerned with localization workflows in which content goes through certain steps: preparation for localization, start of the localization process by e.g. a conversion into a bitext (aligned parallel text) format like [XLIFF], the actual localization by human translators or machine translation and other adaptations of content, and finally the integration of the localized content into the original format.
+These types of users are concerned with localization workflows in which content goes through certain steps: preparation for localization, start of the localization process by e.g., a conversion into a bitext (aligned parallel text) format like [XLIFF], the actual localization by human translators or machine translation and other adaptations of content, and finally the integration of the localized content into the original format.
 That format is often based on XML or HTML; (Web) content management systems are widely used for content creation, and their integration with localization workflows is an important task for the workflow manager.
 For the integration of content creation and localization, metadata plays a crucial role.
-E.g. an ITS data category like translate can trigger the extraction of localizable text.
+E.g., an ITS data category like translate can trigger the extraction of localizable text.
 "Metadata roundtripping", that is the availibility of metadata both before and after the localization process is crucial for many tasks of the localization workflow manager.
 An example is metadata based quality control, with checks like "Have all pieces of content set to translate="no" been left unchanged?".
-Other pieces of metadata are relevant for proper internationalization during the localization workflow, e.g. the availibility of Directionality markup for adequate visualization of bidirectional text.
+Other pieces of metadata are relevant for proper internationalization during the localization workflow, e.g., the availibility of Directionality markup for adequate visualization of bidirectional text.

 1.3.2 Ways to Use ITS